4d/go-mobile/docs/project-definition/structure.md

 ## Computed attributes

-Whether you're working on Android or iOS, you can display [computed attributes](https://doc4d.github.io/go-mobile/docs/next/project-definition/structure/#computed-attributes) in your app once it is generated, by configurating them from the project editor.

-In 4D for iOS and 4D for Android, [computed attributes](https://developer.4d.com/docs/en/ORDA/ordaClasses.html#computed-attributes) are the result of several fields combined into one field.
+Whether you're working on Android or iOS, you can display [**computed attributes**](https://developer.4d.com/docs/en/ORDA/ordaClasses.html#computed-attributes) in your app once it is generated, by configurating them from the project editor.
+Computed attributes are the result of several fields combined into one field.
 You will then be able to use this computed attribute as any other field in your mobile app creation process, which means that you will visualize and publish it from the Structure section.

 For instance, instead of having two splitted attributes such as the street number and the street name, or the first name and the last name, you can gather both of them in a single attribute that you can name "fullAddress" and "fullName".

 The process is actually quite simple!